nickbabcock/OhmGraphite/README.md

 ## Getting Started (Windows)

-- Create a directory that will home base for OhmGraphite (I use C:\Apps\OhmGraphite).
+- Create a directory that will be the home base for OhmGraphite (I use C:\Apps\OhmGraphite).
 - Download the [latest zip](https://github.com/nickbabcock/OhmGraphite/releases/latest) and extract to our directory.
 - Update app configuration (located at `OhmGraphite.exe.config`) using either the Graphite config or InfluxDB config
 - This config can be updated in the future, but will require a restart of the app for effect.